 Classroom management and teaching methods have an important influence on children's behaviour.
 The classroom environment gives clear messages to the children about the extent to which they and their efforts are valued.
 Relationships between teacher and pupils, arrangement of furniture, access to resources and classroom displays all have a bearing on the way children behave.
+New arrangements for class groups, spacing tables and play zone areas will be discussed with the children so that they understand the reasons for these measures.

-Classrooms should be organised to develop independence and personal initiative.
-Furniture should be arranged to provide an environment conducive to on-task behaviour.
-Materials and resources should be arranged to aid accessibility and reduce uncertainty and disruption.
+Classrooms should be organised to ensure safety whilst also developing independence and personal initiative.
+Furniture should be arranged within the requirements of social distancing to provide an environment conducive to ontask behaviour.
+In light of COVID 19 recommendations, materials and resources should be arranged individually to aid accessibility to learning and reduce uncertainty and disruption.
 Displays should help develop self-esteem through demonstrating the value of every individual's contribution.
 Overall, the classroom should provide a welcoming environment.

 Teaching methods should encourage enthusiasm and active participation for all.
-Lessons should aim to develop the skills, knowledge and understanding, which will enable the children to work and play in co-operation with others.
+Lessons should aim to develop the skills, knowledge and understanding, which will enable the children to work and play in co-operation with others whilst still expecting social distancing requirements.
 Praise should be used to encourage good behaviour as well as good work.
 If it is necessary to deal with poor behaviour this should be dealt with discreetly to avoid resentment or embarrassment.